DsumitON/Sumit_Resume/README.md

 15. Modelling and Simulation of Energy Systems
 16. Battery Energy Storages in Smart Grids (in English)

-# BACHELOR IN IT, BPUT, Rourkela, India
+# BACHELOR IN Information Technology, BPUT, Rourkela, India
 **01/07/2006 – 01/07/2010**

 # WORK EXPERIENCE: